Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-This Roasted Garlic Salmon for Two uses citrus and garlic to wake up the naturally rich flavors of the salmon for a healthy, elevated date night dish.
+This Roasted Garlic Salmon for Two uses citrus and garlic to wake up the naturally rich flavors of the salmon for an easy and elevated date night dish.

 Roasted Garlic Salmon for Two - Featured and Recipe Card Image

-Looking for a delicious and nutritious date night dinner?
-Packed with rich flavor, nutrients, and “good” fats, this Roasted Garlic Salmon for Two is on heavy rotation in my household!
+Looking for an easy and delicious date night dinner?
+Packed with rich flavor, this Roasted Garlic Salmon for Two is on heavy rotation in my household!
 It’s super quick, minimum ingredients, and requires just one sheet pan.

 Two plates of garlic roasted salmon with lemon wedges